nordic-mountain/TheTechyKid/README.md

 # TheTechyKid

-"Algorithm: Word used by programmers when they don’t want to explain what they did."
+> "Algorithm: Word used by programmers when they don’t want to explain what they did." - Unknown
-                                                               -Unknown

 Hello, I am TheTechyKid!
 I'm a [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) programmer, and I am currrently learning Javascript.